 Challenges and EU responses

 Managing migration and the security of its external borders is a challenge for Europe.
 Up to 1.83 million illegal crossings were detected at the EU's external borders in 2015.
-Although this figure dropped to 125,100 in 2020, the EU tries to strengthen its external border controls and to deal more efficiently with asylum applications.
+Although this figure dropped to about 200,000 in 2021, the EU tries to strengthen its external border controls and to deal more efficiently with asylum applications.

-In a resolution adopted in July 2021, Parliament approved the renewed Asylum, Migration and Integration Fund (AMIF) budget for 2021-2027, which will increase to €9.88 billion.
-The new fund should contribute to strengthening the common asylum policy, develop legal migration, in line with member state needs, support the integration of third-country nationals, and contribute to the fight against irregular migration.
-The funds should also serve to push member states to share the responsibility of hosting refugees and asylum-seekers more fairly.
+In a resolution adopted in July 2021, Parliament approved the renewed Asylum, Migration and Integration Fund (AMIF) budget for 2021-2027, which was increased to €9.88 billion.
+The fund contributes to strengthening the common asylum policy, develop legal migration, in line with member state needs, support the integration of third-country nationals, and fight irregular migration.
+It also serves to push member states to share the responsibility of hosting refugees and asylum-seekers more fairly.

-The fund will work closely with the new Internal Security Fund (ISF), focusing on tackling cross-border threats, such as terrorism, organised crime and cybercrime.
+The fund works closely with the new Internal Security Fund (ISF), focusing on tackling cross-border threats, such as terrorism, organised crime and cybercrime.
 The ISF was also approved by Parliament in July 2021 with a budget of €1.9 billion.

 In addition, MEPs have approved plans to give the EU Border and Coast Guard Agency a standing corps of 10,000 border guards by 2027 to boost Europe's security.